 The mentor should send the student home if the student is non-compliant with the dress code.
 The student is required to make up any lost time that may result.
 The NSU OTD-S dress code for clinical education is that which applies for classroom dress as outlined in the College of Health Care Sciences Handbook.
 In addition, students are to present a professional appearance and demeanor at all times.
 The NSU dress code is not to be modified unless the affiliating facility has a different, specific dress requirement.
-For females, skirts must be of length and style to protect the student's modesty during treatment activity.
-Because NSU prefers a tailored professional look, lace, ruffles, T-shirts, polo shirts, color trims, denims, corduroys, knits, and sheer fabric are not permitted.
-Male students must wear solid color or stripe dress shirts and ties.
-Shoes may be slip-on or tie, non-skid dress shoes.
-In addition, athletic or running shoes are not permitted.
-Socks or hosiery are mandatory.
-Lab coats and identification badges must be worn at all times, unless otherwise indicated.
+The PPCHCS student handbook should be referenced on a regular basis to insure compliance with dress code if the capstone site does not have a specific policy.